AdobeDocs/experience-platform.en/help/hygiene/ui/dataset-expiration.md

 >[!IMPORTANT]
 >
 >You may have up to 20 concurrently scheduled dataset expirations.
 This means that you can have 20 datasets scheduled to be deleted at any one time.
-There is no restrictions on what time or year these expirations are set for.
-For example, if you have 20 scheduled dataset expirations and one dataset is set to be deleted tomorrow, you cannot set any more expirations until after that that dataset has been deleted.
+There are no restrictions on what time or year that these expirations are set for.
+For example, if you have 20 scheduled dataset expirations and one dataset is due to be deleted tomorrow, you cannot set any more expirations until after that that dataset has been deleted.

 ![The [!UICONTROL Data Lifecycle] workspace with [!UICONTROL Create request] highlighted.](../images/ui/ttl/create-request-button.png)